-Who are the world's top 100 private companies likely to make a significant impact on the cleantech market over the next 5 to 10 years?
+Which are the world's top 100 private companies likely to significantly impact the cleantech market over the next decade?
 Cleantech Group has answered this question annually since the GCII's inaugural year (2012) using the following methodology:

 Phase 1 - Nominating companies from five sources, including:

 • An expert panel of 81 investor and multi-national corporation representatives

 • More than 70 third-party awards where expert assessment was applied

 • The global ecosystem, with nominations online at i3connect.com